 January is all about planning what you want to grow this year.
-It is a good time to start ordering or purchasing seeds as many seed companies will sell out fast.
-If we get a heavy snow, knock it off of your small trees and shrubs so they don’t break under the weight.
+Contact seed companies to receive the new catalog or look at your favorite online sites.
+It is good to start ordering or purchasing seeds as many seed companies will sell out fast.

 Also, don’t forget our feathered friends.
 Put out birdseed and water for them.